roboflow/inference/docs/foundation/sam.md

 To segment an object, you need to know at least one point in the image that represents the object that you want to use.

-!!! tip
-    For testing with a single image, you can upload an image to the [Polygon Zone web interface](https://roboflow.github.io/polygonzone/) and hover over a point in the image to see the coordinates of that point.
+!!! tip "For testing with a single image, you can upload an image to the [Polygon Zone web interface](https://roboflow.github.io/polygonzone/) and hover over a point in the image to see the coordinates of that point."

 You may also opt to use an object detection model to identify an object, then use the center point of the bounding box as a prompt for segmentation.